If you are a die-hard griller, you may not want to let a little rain prevent you from grilling outside.

 New models offer remote control monitoring, where the probe is in the grill, but the monitoring unit can be kept on your person so you can see the temperature without being at your grill.

-New meat thermometers also offer this remote function where the probe is inserted in the meat, and it transmits the meat's internal temperature to the remote handheld display.
+New meat thermometers also offer this remote function where the probe is inserted in the meat, and the remote thermometer transmits the meat's temperature to the remote handheld display.

 These two monitoring tools allow you to keep a close watch on the temperature of the grill and the meat without the need to stand outside in the rain!